 PROFITABLE DATA FOR THE ATTACKER

 For an attacker, the attractiveness of healthcare, especially in the payout of data, is much high than in other industries.
 For example, a single stolen credit card number yields an average profit of $2,000, while a Protected Health Information (PHI) record can yield up to $20,000 in profit for the attacker.
 Why the vast difference in numbers?
 PHI data can take weeks, months, (sometimes years) for the healthcare data breach to be discovered, which enables cybercriminals to extract much more valuable data.
 Moreover, because healthcare data can contain social security numbers and date of birth, which are difficult or impossible to change, an attacker can take advantage of your personal information for longer.

 LACK OF IT TRAINING AND BUDGET

 For most healthcare organizations, security is typically an afterthought.
 They don’t provide regular security training for their employees, such as social engineering assessments or classes on social engineering, which could help reduce insider threats.
 Additionally, some personnel doesn’t take security as seriously as it should be.
 For example, 18% of healthcare employees say they’re willing to sell their login credentials for between $500 and $1,000.
 And about one-quarter of healthcare employees know someone in their organization who has engaged in this practice.

 To address cybersecurity vulnerabilities related to employees, it’s important to note that while training is critical, it won’t magically protect PHI data.
 Sometimes all it takes to steal data is to walk around a hospital setting to find it lying around.
 Go to a hospital with a decent cybersecurity training program.
-Some employees will still be leaving their computers unlocked, leaving sticky notes with passwords under the keyboard or attached to the monitor, or leaving sensitive medical documents on desks.
-This is why it is essential to a couple of regular cybersecurity training with practical pentesting-style assessments or, at a minimum, walkthroughs to ensure employees are conducting good security hygiene practices.
+Some employees will still leave their computers unlocked, leaving sticky notes with passwords under the keyboard or attached to the monitor or leaving sensitive medical documents on desks.
+This is why it is essential to have regular cybersecurity training with practical pentesting-style assessments or, at a minimum, walkthroughs to ensure employees are conducting good security hygiene practices.